Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 With that clear, let’s dive in…

-What are WPForms?
+What is WPForms?

 WPForms is a WordPress drag-and-drop form builder plugin for creating any online web form.
 Whatever your web form needs are for: